gmluqa/hardhat-fundme-frontend-html-js/README.md

 # hardhat-fundme-frontend-html-js

-front end design exercise, may add documentation in future, most is in a .txt file
+front end design exercise, may add documentation in future, most is in notes.txt